-The Review Commission is classified as a "micro-agency" due to its small size (approximately 65 personnel).
+The Review Commission is classified as a "micro-agency" due to its small size (approximately 51 personnel).
 Because OSHRC's functions are limited as described above, the agency does not maintain many of the types of "high value" datasets that are of particular interest under the Open Government initiative.
-The agency's information technology (IT) staff consists of two full-time employees located in the National Office, whose primary duties are focused on operations, support, maintenance, and security of the agency's computer and telecommunications infrastructure.
-The IT staff is also responsible for posting Review Commission website content.
+The agency's information technology (IT) office consists of one full-time employee located in the National Office, whose primary duties are focused on operations, support, maintenance, and security of the agency's computer and telecommunications infrastructure.
+The IT office is also responsible for posting Review Commission website content.